mapbox/ecs-watchbot/CONTRIBUTING.md

   * Update the codepipeline GitHub `Source` with your test branch name
   * Click `Release Change` and update the `Source revision override` with your gitsha.
 You should find it in the dropdown list if you updated the branch name correctly.
 * Verify [staging CodePipeline](https://us-east-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/watchbot-pipeline/view?region=us-east-1) ran successfully
+* Run `npm run build`.
+This will build the npm package that provides the CDK construct.
 * Publish the new version to npm using `mbx npm publish --tag YOUR_NEW_TEST_TAG`

 ## Publishing a new version